SoftAndTech/Contactus/README.md

 **Version**: v2.0.0
 **Author**: Akhil Vijay & Sreejith P
 **Company**: Soft and Tech Solutions
+**License**: MIT

 ## Description
 A simple Contact Us form for customer queries.
 This package allows users to submit inquiries or feedback via a contact form.
+Additionally we provide a configuration page to customize the mail template.
+Additionally contact_conf is now depretiated

 ## Features
 - Easy to integrate Contact Us form for Laravel users